Samourai-Wallet/samourai-wallet-android/Guides/Whirlpool.md

 ## Understanding pools and pool fees

 Whirlpool is different than other CoinJoin services, in that you do not pay a volume based fee per anonymity set, but instead you pay a one time flat fee for an unlimited anonymity set.
+You do pay a miner fee for each UTXO created after Tx0.

+You can message [Whirlbot](https://t.me/SW_whirlpool_bot) on Telegram to calculate fees and see pool stats

 To put it simply, it costs the same in Pool Fees to cycle 1 BTC or 1000 BTC.
 Once the pool fee is paid, it costs nothing to continue cycling.
 With each cycle you gain a greater privacy advantage with a deeper anonymity set.